ynyz/srsly-wrong-transcripts/README.md

-transcriptions for episodes of the ·Srsly Wrong· podcast.
+this is a page for transcriptions for episodes of the ·Srsly Wrong· podcast.

 some episodes may be rough autotranscriptions that need further refining to be fit for official release.